richlowe/arm64-gate/README.md

 	This will also ask for your password, so if you just run `make disk` and let dependencies take over, that won't go great.

-This is rough around the edges, particularly regarding `Makefile` dependencies and spurious rebuilds.
-Please do fix this.

 Note that `make sysroot` and `make download-omnios` may be run multiple times as you work to keep those pieces up-to-date, the latter is especially useful as that goes into the disk image we create.